Nurses Share the Pros & Cons of an RN to BSN Online Program

 The pros and cons of earning an RN to BSN online

 The online format can be a major perk for some students.
 Instead of worrying about commutes or battling traffic to school, you simply log on to your computer.
 Instead of lugging your bag around a college campus while trying to balance your coffee, you can settle into the comfort of your own kitchen.
 Instead of arranging childcare or for someone to let the dog outside, you get to stay home with them.

 Online RN to BSN programs recognize your existing experience as a nurse and help you bridge the gap to your BSN with as much flexibility and convenience as possible.

 Con: Staying organized can be challenging

-While you’d also have to stay on schedule in a traditional RN to BSN program, the online platform makes some students think they can complete the courses when they want and how they want.
-But that isn’t the case.
+While you’d also have to stay on schedule in an on-campus RN to BSN program, the online platform makes some students think they can complete the courses when and how they want, but that isn’t quite the case.

-While this is good news for learning, it can be hard to collaborate if you or other students lose track of their courses.
+While this is good news for learning, it can be hard to collaborate if you or other students get behind in their courses.
 It’s important to take your online classes seriously and keep yourself organized as the semester goes on.

 Pro: More control over how you learn

 Online programs in general tend to allow students more flexibility in their learning schedules.
 If you know you work best with a certain schedule, or even with certain resources, then you will have more opportunities to direct your learning in a way you prefer.